ajaygujjar424/-Restful-booker-API-Testing/README.md

 - **Postman**: Make sure you have Postman installed on your machine.
 If not, you can download it from [here](https://www.postman.com/downloads/).
 - **Restful-booker API Access**: Ensure that you have access to the Restful-booker API.
 You can find more information about it [here](https://restful-booker.herokuapp.com/).

-# Restful-booker API Manual Testing with Postman

-This README provides instructions for conducting manual testing of the Restful-booker API using the Postman tool.
-The Restful-booker API is a demo API designed for educational and testing purposes.

-## Pre-requisites

-- **Postman**: Ensure you have Postman installed on your machine.
-If not, download it from [here](https://www.postman.com/downloads/).
-- **Restful-booker API Access**: Obtain access to the Restful-booker API.
-Details can be found [here](https://restful-booker.herokuapp.com/).

 ## Getting Started